 ABOUT ME:

 My name is Iga and I'm an Integrative Counsellor based in Bexhill (East Sussex) a registered member of the BACP (British Association for Counselling and Psychotherapy) and an accredited member of NCPS (The National Counselling & Psychotherapy Society).
+I offer in-person counselling in Bexhill-on-Sea as well as online therapy for adults across the UK and Europe.

 My Experience